a white pill with blue background

 • Be shown the tools of recovery and essential relapse prevention techniques

-• Benefit from a complete holistic rehab programme including therapies such as meditation, mindfulness, yoga, art, drama, tai chi, fitness, music and more.
+• Benefit from a complete holistic rehab programme that includes therapies such as meditation, mindfulness, yoga, art, drama, tai chi, fitness, music, and more.

 • Learn how to have fun and enjoy life once again in a drug-free environment